Why does Ontario make students take EQAO tests?

 What's the OSSLT?

-The OSSLT is the final provincial test and a particularly important because it measures whether students are meeting the minimum standard for literacy across all subjects up to the end of grade 9.
+The OSSLT is the final provincial test and is particularly important because it measures whether students are meeting the minimum standard for literacy across all subjects up to the end of grade 9.
 Students must pass the OSSLT to graduate from high school.

 Do the results of the tests affect my grades?